 Samsung 330L Convertible 5-in-1 Features.

-Normal Mode: Fridge and freezer operating normally
+Normal Mode: Fridge and freezer are functioning normally.

-- Vacation Mode: Only use the freezer when you are out on vacation and conserve energy.
+Vacation Mode: Only use the freezer when you are out on vacation and conserve energy.

 LG 264 vs. Samsung 330 Energy Efficiency.